B-Aboobaker/FrontEndDevelopment/README.md

 ## Personal Portfolio
-### Overview:
+### Overview
-When developing this project it was basically a free for all - express yourself - type of a project, being a Personal Portfolio project.
-Some of the things that I've learnt from this project inclue:
+This project was a free-form, self-expressive Personal Portfolio project.
+Some of the things I learned from this project include:
-- CSS for styling the HTML
+- CSS for styling HTML
 - Navigation bar
 - Adding JavaScript to customize certain elements
 - Forms (Contact Me page)